neeta190/TeamDepthChartForNFL/README.md

 # TeamDepthChart

 TeamDepthChart is designed to create a sample Trading Solution for NFL Depth Charts.
-This application provides a set of RESTful APIs to perform CRUD operations and manage the NFL Depth Charts
+This application provides a set of RESTful APIs to perform GET/POST/DELETE Operations for NFL Depth Charts

 ## Features
 - Add a player to the team’s depth chart
 - Get the full team depth chart
-- Get the backups of a player
+- Get the backups of a player from team's depth chart
-- Delete player from the depth chart
+- Delete a player from team's the depth chart

 ## Technologies
 This project uses the following technologies: